-The walkers, walkers or walkers, will go to Talmont-sur-Gironde, village classified among the most beautiful village of France, where they can admire the church Sainte-Radegonde perched on its promontory.
+The walkers, hikers, will go to Talmont-sur-Gironde, village classified among the most beautiful village of France, where they can admire the church Sainte-Radegonde perched on its promontory.
 Its architecture, the sobriety and purity of its nave, its sculpted decoration make it an inescapable jewel of Saintongeese Romanesque art.

 They will take pleasure in strolling in the valleys of this former enclosed city fringed with hollyhocks.

 From here, they can walk along the marked trails winding through vineyards, hillsides, cliffs, marshes and forests ...

 The bravest, equipped with their topo-guide, will perform the GR 360 for a distance of 118 km from Saint Romain-de-Benêt.

 Elise, 34, takes us to the alleys of Talmont

 After leaving the car park, I went towards the entrance to the site with my brochure in hand.
 I stepped into the lanes of the medieval village.
 Sturdy hollyhocks stood round the doors to the little houses neatly built of stone.
 The streets are lined with boutiques offering a wide range of artisan products.
 One shop released the heady perfumes of soaps into the sea air, others were redolent of sugary delights to open the appetite – and I thought, why not indulge in a pancake with salted caramel sauce!